-NYC's Small Business Services offers training programs for in-demand occupations across sectors at different locations throughout the city
+• NYC's Small Business Services offers training programs for in-demand occupations across sectors at different locations throughout the city: nyc.gov/site/sbs/careers/access-training.page

-College certificate programs offer young people with a high school degree/HSE/GED an opportunity to take courses and earn certificates and/or college credits in a specific area that can help them improve their employment credentials in that field.
+College certificate programs offer young people with a high school degree/HSE an opportunity to take courses and earn certificates and/or college credits in a specific area that can help them improve their employment credentials in that field.
 (It can also provide exposure to a college setting.)
 Most of the CUNY schools offer these certificate programs - see their websites to search by sector/program.